pratikkhedekar42/Pratik-GCP-Training/README.md

  steps performed:

- 1.create instance template and two manage instance groups with min. instance 1 and max. instance 3 2.create load balancer and add two MIGs as backends.
+ 1.create instance template and two manage instance groups with min. instance 1 and max. instance 3 2.create load balancer(pratik-loadbalancer) and add two MIGs as backends.
- 3.create vm instance using instance template in us-central1-a zone 4.create vm instance using instance template in us-central1-b zone
+ 3.create healthcheck (pratik-healthcheck)
+ 4.Install nginx on both the instances with different html file

  For checking autoscaling:

  1.Install nginx server on one of the MIGs
  2.Add python script and cpu limit tool
- 3.Run the python file
+ 3.Run the python script
  4.now cpu utilization limit gets exceed and new vm is created

  For checking high availability:
- 1.As we have 2 instances in two different zones both with nginx server installed 2.Now delete one of the instance from one zone
- 3.Now check hitting same ip adrress which will redirect to another instance in zone 4.so there wont be any downtime .
+ 1.As we have 2 instances in two different zones both with nginx server installed 2.Delete one of the instance group or load more traffic untill the max. no. of instances are created and utilized 3.Now check hitting same ip adrress which will redirect to another instance in zone 4.so there wont be any downtime